-The following sample projects have been completed by Avomeen scientists, and have been presented in a modified format to protect the identity of the client and the specific details of their project:
+The following sample projects are presented in a modified format to protect the identity of the client and the specific details of their project:

 Industry: Food and Beverage